-Autumn is one of the best times of the year to enjoy the nation’s capital in all its glorious colours.
-We’ve come up with some of the best places in London for you to find and enjoy the changing colours, and a few extras along the way.
-So get your hat and scarf, and don’t forget your travel hand cream and lip balm to keep the weather out!
+Autumn is one of the best times of the year to enjoy the nation's capital in all its glorious colours.
+We've come up with some of the best places in London for you to find and enjoy the changing colours, and a few extras along the way.
+So get your hat and scarf, and don't forget to look after those hands.

 Richmond Park has changed little over the centuries, as is soon clear from the abundance of impressive ancient trees, particularly oaks, which have great historic and ecological importance.
 It is Britain's second largest urban walled park, a Site of Special Scientific Interest and an important wildlife habitat.

 Herds of magnificent red and fallow deer roam freely within the park.
 Autumn is the rutting (breeding) season, when the red stags and fallow bucks compete for females by roaring, barking and clashing antlers in a spectacular fashion - best seen early in the morning.

 With stunning views of the city, it is surrounded by human habitation, but maintains a rich, wild landscape of hills, woodland gardens and grasslands that works in fabulous juxtaposition.

 A large proportion of Wimbledon Common is thick woodland, and the rest is made up of heath and grassland, making it a rarity in London, and thus the common is a Site of Special Scientific Interest.